Ssekyene/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 * What are subqueries
 * What are JOIN and UNION

+## Precaution:
+Make a chronological follow up of the tasks to get a proper learning experience  😊

 |File				|Description						|
 |-----------------------|-----------------------------------------------|
 |0-privileges.sql		| a script that lists all privileges of the MySQL users `user_0d_1` and `user_0d_2` on your server (in `localhost`) |